phro/dcl/readme.md

     puns (as opposed to morphological puns).

 - \*Density questions.
-  - Can you distinguish poetry from prose from nonesense by analyzing compressibility of a passage of text?
+  - Can you distinguish poetry from prose from nonsense by analyzing compressibility of a passage of text?

 ## Languages ##